Ayush231104/Project1/README.md

 # First progect

-clone of "sptify app" using only "html, css".
+clone of "spotify app" using only "html, css".